esperanca/personal_website/src/pages/about.md

 ![A photograph of Daniel Souza](/images/daniel_souza_photo.jpg "A photograph of Daniel Souza ") *Enjoying my home office in Tower Hill - London, 2022 - Photo by Leiliane Valadares*

-Since 1998, I have been designing processes, services, digital experiences and organisations.
+Since 1998, I have designed digital products, which means inventing processes, services, experiences and organisations.
-Recently, I led product and service design teams at:
+Recently, I led product and service design teams at Publicis Sapient, Babylon Health, Farfetch, British Telecom and Doctoralia.

-* Farfetch - Senior Design Manager
-* Babylon Health - Senior Design Manager
-* Publicis Sapient - Associate Creative Director, Experience Design

-My experience in digital projects spans financial services, consulting, healthcare, media, e-commerce and telecommunications.
+My experience spans financial services, consulting, healthcare, media, e-commerce and telecommunications.

 I am a collaboration specialist.
 I help teams creating clarity, supporting structures and safe spaces.

 Executives and design leaders hire me when they need to scale design and research teams or when they need someone to lead high-stakes projects as lead designer or strategist.